pvdz/preval/tests/cases/normalize/expressions/statement/for_let/auto_ident_unary_typeof_simple.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Support this node type as init in isFree:
+- (todo) Support this node type as init in isFree:

 ## Globals